SCRT-HQ/VaporShell/docs/glossary/Add-VSCodeBuildProjectProjectCache.md

 You cannot specify individual files.
 +  Symlinks are used to reference cached directories.
 +  Cached directories are linked to your build before it downloads its project sources.
-Cached items are overriden if a source item has the same name.
+Cached items are overridden if a source item has the same name.
 Directories are specified using cache paths in the buildspec file.

 PrimitiveItemType: String